-The Company continues to extend welfare benefits to the employees and their dependents by way of comprehensive medical care. housing loan, retirement medical benefit and social The Company continues to security. align its policies with changing economy and business environment.
-The Company has established three Trusts for welfare of employees i.e. Employees Contributory Trust, Provident Fund Employees Gratuity Fund Trust and Employees Defined Contributory Pension Trust.
+The Company continues to extend welfare benefits to the employees and their dependents by way of comprehensive medical care. housing loan. post retirement medical benefit and social security.
+PHL also extended the medical facility under its Post Retirement Group Medical to the spouses of the employees who died while performing the duty or otherwise or reasons for medical grounds w.e.f.
+1.1.2017 as a welfare measure.
+Further, the Company continues to align its policies with changing economy and business environment.
+The Company has established three Trusts for welfare of employees i.e. Employees Contributory Provident Fund Trust, Employees Gratuity Fund Trust and Employees Defined Contributory Pension Trust.

-PHL organized a cleanliness drive near office premises & encouraged the neighbouring enterprises to join in as well d) Disclosure as per Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 e) Employment of Persons with Disabilities and implementation of Government directives for priority section
+d) Disclosure as per Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 e) Employment of Persons with Disabilities and implementation of Government directives for priority section

 As per the provisions of Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the rules framed there under, your Company has in place, a committee for prevention, prohibition and redressal of sexual harassment at workplace.

-No case of Sexual Harassment was reported in the Financial Year 2019-20.
+No case of Sexual Harassment was reported in the Financial Year 2020-21.